OSHA seeks to reduce silica exposure

 4 commonly asked questions about hearing protection in the workplace

-by Dr. William Cast on Apr 6, 2018 11:00:00 AM
+By Dr. William Cast on Apr 6, 2018 11:00:00 AM

 William Cast M.D. is a retired ear, nose, and throat surgeon who started his medical career in the U.S. Army, where he was first exposed to occupational hearing loss.
 Today, Dr. Cast is part of the Enterprise Health team.